Weight Enumerators and Cardinalities for Number-Theoretic Codes: Cardinalities and Hamming Weight Enumerators for non-binary Tenengolts' Codes

 \section{Cardinalities and Hamming Weight Enumerators for non-binary Tenengolts' Codes}

 This section derives the Hamming weight enumerators and cardinalities for non-binary Tenengolts' codes by using Theorem \ref{the:SC-WT}.
 Moreover, we show the parameters which give maximum cardinality of the $r$-ary Tenengolts' code of length $n$.
-Section \ref{ssec:main_rVT} gives the results above and Section \ref{ssec:prf_rVT} proves them.
+Section \ref{ssec:nota4} gives the notations used in this section.
+Section \ref{ssec:main_rVT} presents the results above and Section \ref{ssec:prf_rVT} proves them.
 Section \ref{ssec:ex_rVT} shows a numerical example.